FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 <a id="citation-template"/>

-## 3.5 The "CitationTemplate" Data Type
+## 3.8 The "CitationTemplate" Data Type

+TBD

 todo: define citation templates and any associated infrastructure